Howard Mayers: Middle East

-Survived by his wife, at the time of his presumed death, Mayers was credited with having shot down eleven enemy aircraft, with a share in another aircraft destroyed.
+Survived by his wife Betty Mary, at the time of his presumed death, Mayers was credited with having shot down eleven enemy aircraft, with a share in another aircraft destroyed.
 He is also credited with three probably destroyed, a probable shared destroyed, and six damaged.
 He is remembered on the Alamein Memorial in Egypt and, as an Australian who died while serving in the armed forces of the United Kingdom, his name is recorded in the Commemorative Roll at the Australian War Memorial in Canberra.